Adarsh-Raut/Travel-Guide/README.md

 OpenWeatherMap api --> https://openweathermap.org/api

-Then you need to create a ".env" file to store your Google maps api, Rapid api's travel advisor api and openweathermap api
+Then you need to create a ".env" file to store your Google maps api, Rapid api's travel advisor api and openweathermap api.

+In the .env file paste your respective api keys without any qoutes.

+After doing everything run command

+    npm start